C++ vs. Rust: Hello World

 g++ HelloWorld.cpp

-You are instructing to the g++ compiler to go through all the compilation process for the file “HelloWorld.cpp”.
-“Go through all the compilation process” in this case means: Running the preprocessor on the file, compiling it, linking it and producing an executable.
+You are instructing the g++ compiler to go through the entire compilation process for the file HelloWorld.cpp.
+‘Go through the entire compilation process’ in this case means running the preprocessor on the file, compiling it, linking it, and producing an executable.

-Since in this command line in my example above I did not mention the name of the executable file, the g++ command generates a file called “a.out” in the current folder.
+Since I did not specify the name of the executable file in the command line example above, the g++ command generates a file called a.out in the current folder.

-To specify the name of the file to be generated, you must invoke g++ with the “-o” option and then the name of the executable file to be generated.
+To specify the name of the file to be generated, you must invoke g++ with the -o option followed by the name of the executable file you want to create.